yiisoft/yii2/docs/guide/concept-aliases.md

 // an alias of a URL
 Yii::setAlias('@bar', 'http://www.example.com');

-// an alias of a concrete file that contain class \foo\Bar Yii::setAlias('@foo/Bar.php', '/definitely/not/foo/Bar.php');
+// an alias of a concrete file that contains a \foo\Bar class Yii::setAlias('@foo/Bar.php', '/definitely/not/foo/Bar.php');
 ```